top of page

 5. No search bar, it's cutting the efficiency

-1. Screens/permissions do not auto-update with the role------On this new design approach, when a user chooses a workcenter, the matching screens & permissions show up automatically.
+1. On this new design approach, when a user chooses a workcenter, the matching screens & permissions show up automatically.

-2. Need individual access, like create, save, and view, for each role will help---------Adding checkboxes to turn unit access like Create, Delete, Download on or off for each screen based on its role.
-This removes the need for multiple pop-ups and lets users finish the task with fewer clicks.
+2. Adding checkboxes to turn unit access, like Create, Delete, and Download, on or off for each screen based on its role.
+This removes the need for multiple pop-ups and lets the user (admin) finish the task with fewer clicks.

-3. The Screen title is confusing to new users-------Renamed the screen title from enable/disable user functionality to Assign screens and permissions.
+3. Renamed the screen title from enable/disable user functionality to Assign screens and permissions.

 Accessibility Enhancements Based on WCAG 2.1 (Level A)